-Code Conference Won’t Change Its Venue Despite Protest
+Recode Isn't Going To Change Its Venue, Despite Sexual Harassment Protest

 Recode’s annual Code Conference should find a new venue, says a group of pro-labor coders, designers, and engineers known as the Tech Workers Coalition.

-The Terranea resort in Rancho Palos Verdes, California, where the event is scheduled to be held in late May, allegedly fired a hotel dishwasher after she said she’d experienced sexual harassment on the job.
+The Terranea resort in Rancho Palos Verdes, California, where the event is scheduled to be held in late May, is also where a hotel dishwasher alleges she was fired after she reported that she was sexually harassed on the job.
 The former employee, Sandra Pezqueda, sued the hotel and the staffing agency that placed her there; the trial is currently set for June.

 "Any organization should think hard before giving its business to a hotel that treated me in the way I've described in my lawsuit,” she wrote in a statement.
 “Why do they need to hold the conference there?
 Los Angeles has so many hotels to choose from."